Bumblebee202111/MinusOneMusic-public/README.md

 ## Notices

-It is strongly encouraged to use the official NCM app.
-If using this app, you agree to:

 - Users are strongly encouraged to use the official NCM app.
 By using this application, you agree to the following:
   - It must coexist with the official NCM app.
   - **Source Availability:** The project is primarily closed-source, with a public repository for a curated set of non-sensitive files.
 The expansion of public code is on hold pending a major cleanup, while a full source release is not planned to avoid potential copyright infringement.